gnu-octave/GNU-Octave-enable-64/README.md

 1. No root privileges required.
 2. No collision with system libraries.

-Both abovementioned goals are archived by building and deploying the required libraries in an arbitrary directory `ROOT_DIR`.
+Both aforementioned goals are archived by building and deploying the required libraries in an arbitrary directory `ROOT_DIR`.
 This directory can be set by calling the Makefile like: